 - Do not render buttons and links related to the watch-list, when it is not available. - Fix: Adopt polymorphic ModelAdmin-s to django-polymorphic>=1.0. - Use Sekizai's internal {% with_data ... %} to render Sekizai blocks ng-requires and ng-config rather than using the deprecated postprocessors djng.sekizai_processors.module_list and djng.sekizai_processors.module_config.
-Adopt your templates accordingly as explained in Client Side Framework - Use Sekizai's internal templatetags {% with_data ... and {% with_data 응 } render Sekizai blocks and ng-requires ng-config rather deprecated postprocessors djng.sekizai_processors.module_list djng.sekizai_processors.module_config.
-Adopt your templates accordingly as explained in Client Side Framework. - Rename PayInAdvanceWorkflowMixin to ManualPaymentWorkflowMixin, since its purpose is to handle all incoming/outgoing payments manually. - Move LeftExtensionPlugin and RightExtensionPlugin into module shop/cascade/extensions and allow them to be used on the ShopOrderViewsPlugin as well. - ShopOrderAddendumFormPlugin can optionally render historical annotations for the given order. - Added hook methods cancelable() and refund_payment() to BaseOrder to allow a better order cancelling interface. - Paid but unshipped orders, now can be refunded.
+Adopt your templates accordingly as explained in Client Side Framework - Use Sekizai's internal templatetags {% with data ... 응} and {% with data 8} to render Sekizai blocks ng-requires and ng-config rather than usthe deprecated postprocessors djng.sekizai_processors.module_list ing and djng.sekizai_processors.module_config.
+Adopt your templates accordingly as explained in Client Side Framework. - Rename PayInAdvanceWorkflowMixin to ManualPaymentWorkflowMixin, since its purpose is to handle all incoming/outgoing payments manually. - Move LeftExtensionPlugin and RightExtensionPlugin into module shop/cascade/extensions and allow them to be used on the ShopOrderViewsPlugin as well. - ShopOrderAddendumFormPlugin can optionally render historical annotations for the given order.

+- Added hook methods cancelable() and refund_payment() to BaseOrder to allow a better order cancelling interface. - Paid but unshipped orders, now can be refunded.
 Possible be refactoring class CancelOrderWorkflowMixin, which handles payment refunds. - Add Order status to Order Detail View, so that the customer immediately sees what's going on. - Add support for Python-3.6.

-- Fix migration 0007_notification to handle field mail_to correctly. - Allow transition to cancel order only for special targets.

-• Add operator to test Money type against booleans.
+- Fix migration 0007_notification to handle field mail_to correctly. - Allow transition to cancel order only for special targets. - Add operator to test Money type against booleans.